CDT Day 136: Wagontongue Mountain to Forest RD 94 – Sciatic Ouch Camp to Moonlight Road Camp

 Total miles: 2448.6

 An early alarm dragged me from a restful night much too soon.
 Please, more rest for the weary.
 We got moving earlier than usual, conscious of the 28 miles we were shooting for and unsure of how Spice’s sacrum pain translated through the night.
 5:50am, no need for headlamps on the trail through more ponderosa.
 Heavy pine needle ground cover and detritus kicked down by the storm covered the track, making it feel like no humans had been here for a long while, which can be rare even on the CDT.
-Spice stepped without a limp and, from my perspective, seemed to be cruising.
-Still, it was just about impossible to move at all, let alone with haste.
+Spice stepped without a limp, and from my perspective, seemed to be cruising.
+Still, it was just about impossible to move at all, let alone with haste with what we saw.
 A sea of cloud covered all but the high hills below us as the sun peaked above the horizon.
 White haze flowed as a slow river, framed by gold-tipped pine.
 Difficult to walk with this in your periphery.